laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/README.md

 ![F5 Ingress Link](ingress-link-diagram.png)

 # Pre-requisites:
-- You must have performed all the steps in the parent directory to create a BIG-IP instance and BIG-IP Container Ingress Service.
+- You must have performed all the steps in the parent directory [bigip-ctlr-ingress](https://github.com/laul7klau/kubernetes-aws/tree/main/bigip-ctrl-ingress) to create a BIG-IP instance and BIG-IP Container Ingress Service.
-- The BIG-IP CIS is working in nodeport mode.
+- The BIG-IP CIS is working.

 # Steps:
 To create F5 Ingress Link, create NGINX ingress controller and BIG-IP Container Ingress Service first.